"I have never really known which came first: my love of art or my love

-I was now horseless and in semi-retirement as a
+Now I was horseless and in semi-retirement as a fulltime mother.

 One day in 1993, I sat down to see if I could still draw.
 I had been attending a few horse

-Houston Dressage Society adult amateur member competitor at the annual Houston Dressage
+the Houston Dressage Society adult amateur member competitor at the annual Houston